veliovgroup/josk/README.md

 Job.setInterval(asyncTask, 60*60*1000, 'asyncTask');
 ```

-In this example, we're assuming to have long running task, and execute it in a loop without delay, but after full execution:
+In this example, we're assuming to have long running task, executed in a loop without delay, but after full execution:
 ```javascript
 var longRunningAsyncTask = function (ready) {
   asyncCall(function (error, result) {